Simple Local Computation Algorithms for the General Lovasz Local Lemma: Abstract

 \section{Abstract}

 We consider the task of designing Local Computation Algorithms (LCA) for applications of the Lov\'{a}sz Local Lemma (LLL).
 LCA is a class of sublinear algorithms proposed by Rubinfeld et al.~\cite{Ronitt} that have received a lot of attention in recent years.
 The LLL is an existential, sufficient condition for a collection of sets to have non-empty intersection (in applications, often, each set comprises all objects having a certain property).
-The ground-breaking algorithm of Moser and Tardos~\cite{MT} made the LLL fully constructive, following earlier works by Beck~\cite{beck_lll} and Alon~\cite{alon_lll} giving algorithms under significantly stronger LLL-like conditions.
-LCAs under those stronger conditions were given in~\cite{Ronitt} and later in work by Alon et al.~\cite{alon2012space}, where it was asked if the Moser-Tardos algorithm can be used to design LCAs under the standard LLL condition.
+The ground-breaking algorithm of Moser and Tardos~\cite{MT} made the LLL fully constructive, following earlier results by Beck~\cite{beck_lll} and Alon~\cite{alon_lll} giving algorithms under significantly stronger LLL-like conditions.
+LCAs under those stronger conditions were given in~\cite{Ronitt}, where it was asked if the Moser-Tardos algorithm can be used to design LCAs under the standard LLL condition.
 The main contribution of this paper is to answer this question affirmatively.
-In fact, our techniques yields LCAs for settings beyond the standard LLL condition.
+In fact, our techniques yield LCAs for settings beyond the standard LLL condition.